 Timberborn: How to Plan House Layouts for Efficient Districts

-The best Timberborn house layout is usually a compact district core: keep homes close to the District Center, place storage between housing and work, add leisure on a short side loop, and only spread outward once platforms, stairs, and better transit make that expansion worth it.
-If you use that rule from the start, your colony wastes less time walking, hauling gets smoother, and later upgrades are much easier to slot in without demolishing half the district.
+The best Timberborn house layout is a compact district core: keep homes tight against the District Center, place storage between housing and work, hang leisure off a short side loop, and only spread outward once platforms, stairs, and transit make expansion worth it.
+Use that rule from the first district and your beavers waste less time walking, hauling stays smooth, and later upgrades slot in without bulldozing half the colony.

 Advertisement

-You encounter housing almost immediately in a new colony, because basic shelter is part of the first district’s core needs.
-Early on, the question is not “where do I fit a few houses,” but “what part of the district should housing anchor?”
-In practical terms, houses belong in the same functional cluster as storage and daily services, not in a scenic corner far from everything else.
+You meet housing almost immediately, since shelter is part of the first district’s core needs.
+The real early question is not “where do I fit a few houses” but “what should housing anchor?”
+The answer: the same functional cluster as storage and daily services, never a corner far from everything.

-• In the early game, it keeps the starter district efficient and stable.
+• Early game: keep the starter district efficient and stable.

-• In the midgame, it saves land by moving housing upward instead of outward.
+• Midgame: save land by moving housing upward instead of outward.

-• In larger colonies, it helps divide population between a main residential core and smaller satellite work hubs.
+• Large colonies: split population between a dense residential core and smaller satellite work hubs.
+(See our districts and expansion guide for the mechanics of splitting.)

 • District Center near the middle